The basic semen analysis is a male fertility test that serves to assess the quality of the semen.

 How much is an advanced semen analysis report?

-Depending on the clinic, a basic semen analysis is situated between $100 - $300 whereas the advanced semen analysis costs approximately $290.00 out-of-pocket in the U.S.
+Depending on the clinic, a basic semen analysis is situated between $100 - $300 whereas the advanced semen analysis costs approximately $290 in the U.S.

-On the other hand, a semen analysis report in the U.K. has a cost between £90 - £130 in a private clinic.
-However, patients can get a semen analysis for free at the NHS.
+A semen analysis report in the U.K. has a cost between £90 - £130 in a private clinic.
+However, patients can get a semen analysis for free on the NHS.

 If you want to know all the details about the seminogram and its results, we recommend you continue reading here: What Is a Semen Analysis Report? - Purpose, Preparation & Cost.